Can Myanmar ensure free and fair general elections? | DW | 26.08.2020

 Myanmar is the first country in Southeast Asia to hold elections during the coronavirus pandemic.
 Experts say it is impossible to hold a free and fair election in the present scenario.

-"As an incumbent, the NLD enjoys nearly exclusive visibility as a respondent to the health crisis," said Heinrich Böll Stiftung in a report.
+"As an incumbent, the NLD enjoys nearly exclusive visibility as a respondent to the health crisis," the Heinrich Böll Foundation said in a report.
 "Some interview partners for this assessment have argued that the longer the freedoms of movement and assembly are restricted, the more beneficial the situation could be for the NLD."

-It is likely that foreign election monitors won't be able to participate in the November elections due to the COVID-19 travel restrictions.
+It is likely that foreign election monitors will not be able to participate in the November elections due to ongoing pandemic travel restrictions.
 "As external observers can't come to the country, the UEC should allow local groups to monitor the election process without any restrictions," stressed PACE's Swar Myint.

 Read more: Myanmar by-elections set first test of Aung San Suu Kyi's popularity